20th Century Dover

 The Dunkirk Evacuations of May 1940 were masterminded by Vice Admiral Sir Bertram Ramsay from his headquarters in Dover's Secret Wartime Tunnels beneath the castle.
 Over 200,000 of the 338,000 men evacuated from Dunkirk passed through Dover, filling the town and railway station with soldiers, sailors and airmen.

 Dover was extensively damaged and severely effected by the shells and bombs which fell almost consistently on Dover.
-There were 3,059 alerts and 216 Dover civilians were called.
+There were 3,059 alerts and 216 Dover civilians were killed.
 10,056 buildings were damaged and many were consequently demolished.
 Dover became a symbol for Britain's wartime bravery and was at the centre of East Kent's 'Hellfire Corner.'

 The Cold War